COLUMN-Time to buy commodities? Maybe, but not the old ways: Russell

 What was increasingly clear at the conference was that some of the traditional ways of investing in commodities were unlikely to deliver acceptable returns.

-More complex strategies, active management, trading both long and short and focusing on individual commodities rather than an basket in an index are possible solutions.
+More complex strategies, active management, trading both long and short and focusing on individual commodities rather than a basket in an index are possible solutions.

 But for parts of the investment community, such as major pension funds with strict mandates, these strategies may not be suitable and won't help boost interest in the asset class.